davidDuymelinck/PseudoStatic/README.md

 I'm most comfortable with php so i searched for the most lightweight way to have routes and a template engine.
 I found [Slim](https://www.slimframework.com) and it's twig addon.

+I used composer to add the depenencies.
+I created a frontcontroller, public/index.php.
+And added a twig template file.
+For the moment all of this you can find in the slim documentation.